 Participation in Stage 1 or 2 is not required to participate in the Fly-Off.

-Qualifying for participation in the GoAERO Fly-Off requires an aircraft, with registration and airworthiness certificate, that has demonstrated controlled flight capability with full payload.
+Qualifying for participation in the GoAERO Fly-Off, at NASA Ames, requires an aircraft, with registration and airworthiness certificate, that has demonstrated controlled flight capability with full payload.
 Competitors must submit video (uncut) of the aircraft carrying a full-weight payload (video to include payload weighing) on a controlled outdoor flight consisting of at least a taking off from an area the size of or smaller than one of the defined operations zones, flying at least 300 ft away out of ground effect, and returning to a controlled landing at the same operations zone.

 Under no circumstances will participants be allowed to fly at the GoAERO Fly-Off who have not proven this controlled flight capability at least 30 days prior to the competition.
 This is a hard deadline, with no exceptions.